 13 July 2020 Novaya gazeta [R]

-- The historian Yury DMITRIEV was accused of touching his adopted daughter’s genital area on several occasions;
+- The historian Yury DMITRIEV was accused of touching his foster daughter’s genital area on several occasions;

 - At the age of eight the girl suffered episodes of involuntary urination (enuresis);